dreger/audaciousfox.net/_posts/articles/2016-09-22-apple-watch.md

 ---
-title: "Having Only Missed My Target Publish Date by a Year, Here Are My Brief Thoughts and Observations on Apple Watch"
+title: "Having Only Missed My Target Publish Date by a Year, Here Are Some Brief Thoughts and Observations on Apple Watch"
 date: 2016-09-22 21:10
 ---